vijaysnp/weather_data_handling_system-/README.md

 ## About The Project

-Historic Weather data handling system
+Historic weather data handling system

 ### Built With

 * Python 3.11
-* FatAPI
+* FastAPI

 <!-- GETTING STARTED -->